MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 ======================================

 By default, Minecraft Console Client cannot interact with the world around you.
-However for some versions of the game you can enabl the terrainandmovements settings.
+However for some versions of the game you can enable the terrainandmovements setting.

-Please note that this regquires much more RAM, a bit more CPU, and slightly more bandwidth.
-This will allow you to properly fall on ground, pickup items and move around.
+This feature will allow you to properly fall on ground, pickup items and move around.
-There is a C# API for reading the terrain data and moving from C# scripts.
+There is a C# API for reading terrain data around the player and moving from C# scripts.

+Please note that this requires much more RAM to store all the terrain data, a bit more CPU to process all of this, and slightly more bandwidth as locations updates are sent back to the server in a spammy way (that's how Minecraft works).

 ============================
  How to write a script file
 ============================

-A script can be launched by using /script <filename> in the client The client will automatically look for your script in the current directory or "scripts" subfolder.
+A script file can be launched by using /script <filename> in the client's command prompt.
+The client will automatically look for your script in the current directory or "scripts" subfolder.
-If the file extension is .txt, you may omit it and the client will still find the script
+If the file extension is .txt or .cs, you may omit it and the client will still find the script.

 Regarding the script file, it is a text file with one instruction per line.
 Any line beginning with "#" is ignored and treated as a comment.